rbisdorff/Digraph3/docSphinx/_build/html/_sources/techDoc.rst.txt

 	  Integer and float valued C version of the :py:class:`~sortingDigraphs.QuantilesSortingDigraph` class

      :ref:`cSparseIntegerOutrankingDigraphs-label`
-	  Integer and float valued C version of sparse outranking digraphs.
+	  Integer and float valued C version of sparse outranking digraphs

+     :ref:`cQuantilesRankingDigraphs-label`
+	  Specialised integer and float valued :py:class:`cQuantilesRankingDigraph` class for very tackling the ranking of several millions of multicriteria performance records

      :ref:`cnpBipolarDigraphs-label`
 	  New C version of bipolar outranking digraphs with a numpy integer array implemented characteristic valuation.